xiaolou86/shardeum-docs/docs/introduction/faq.md

 ## What rewards can I expect if I build DApps on Shardeum Liberty?

-There will be an ecosystem fund setup to reward devs for creating innovative apps on Shardeum.
+We've planned for an ecosystem fund setup to reward devs for creating innovative apps on Shardeum.
 You would be able to apply for a grant.
 More information will be posted on the Shardeum.org site about the process to apply.

 ## I have developed apps on Ethereum.
 How can I easily migrate them to Shardeum Liberty?